Yaroslav Halan: Creativity and political struggle in Poland

 In the 1920s, Halan's creative activity also began.
-In 1927 he finished work on his first significant play, Don Quixote from Ettenheim.
-For the first time he revealed the venality of nationalistic and chauvinistic parties in his play 99% (1930).
-The theme of class struggle and condemning segregation were actualized in the plays Cargo (1930) and Cell (1932), calling for united actions and class solidarity of Ukrainian, Jewish and Polish proletarians.
+In 1927, he finished work on his first significant play, Don Quixote from Ettenheim.
+In his play 99% (1930), he condemned Ukrainian nationalism.
+This was followed by emphasis of class conflict in the plays Cargo (1930) and Cell (1932), which argued for the Ukrainian, Jewish and Polish proletariat to work together.

-Halan's play 99% was staged by the semi-legal Lviv Workers’ Theatre.
+Halan's play 99% was staged by the semi-legal Lviv Workers' Theatre.
 On the eve of the premiere, Polish authorities launched a campaign of mass arrest against Western Ukrainian communists, sending them to the Lutsk prison.
 As the theatre's director and one of the key actors were arrested, the premiere was on the verge of failure.
-Despite risks of being arrested, the workers continued rehearsing, so that the play was presented with a delay of only one day.
-About 600 workers attended the premiere; for them, it was a form of protest mobilization against repression and nationalism.
+Despite the risks of being arrested, the workers continued rehearsing so that the play was presented with a delay of only one day.
+About 600 workers attended the premiere; for them, it was a form of protest mobilisation against repression and nationalism.

-Halan was one of the founders of the Ukrainian proletarian writers’ group Horno.
+Halan was one of the founders of the Ukrainian proletarian writers' group Horno.
 From 1927 to 1932, along with other communist writers and members of the CPWU, he worked for the Lviv-based Ukrainian magazine Vikna, being a member of its editorial board, until it was closed by government censors.

-Living in the Polish-controlled city of Lviv, Halan frequently had to earn money by translating novels from German into Polish.
-In 1932 he moved to Nyzhniy Bereviz, the native village of his wife, located in the Carpathian mountains, close to Kolomyia, and kept working on his own plays, stories and articles there.
+Living in the Polish-controlled city of Lviv, Halan translated novels from German into Polish to earn a living.
+In 1932, he moved to Nyzhniy Bereziv, the native village of his wife, located in the Carpathian mountains, close to Kolomyia, where he worked on his own plays, stories and articles.
 In the village he spread communist agitation among peasants, creating cells of the International Red Aid and the Committee for Famine Relief.
 Without opportunities to find work, he lived in the countryside until June 1935, when he was summoned by the CPWU to return to Lviv.